ideonate/jhsingle-native-proxy/README.md

 JupyterHub that should be allowed access via OAuth.
 There is an additional bespoke env var called JUPYTERHUB_ANYONE which can be set to 1 to allow any authenticated user access. (i.e. anyone who has an account on the JupyterHub)

+### Extra Arguments

+--request-timeout=300 specifies the timeout in seconds that it waits for the underlying subprocess to return.
+Default is 300.

 ## Changelog

+### v0.1.3 released 1 June 2020

+- request-timeout added to the proxy call, and the default set to 300 (20 seconds was the httpclient's default previously)

 ### v0.1.2 released 29 May 2020